 First Lesson: Conventional Medicine Cannot Cure Disease

 This became obvious, within the first year of opening my doors.
 At best, the disease was sort of being controlled as long as the drugs continued to be used.
 The dog or cat or horse was surely still suffering from the disease, and symptoms may have lessened.
-A bit.

 But they were far from well.
 Far from Vital.

 And, it all got worse if they stopped the drugs.
 In fact, their illness was slowly getting worse even while on the drugs!

 What only became clear some time later was scarier: